Kodali-N/Revenue_insights/README.md

 The revenue of a fictional company that has mutliple hotels across India is analyzed with the help of PowerBI

 ## Dataset
-- datasets can be found here: [data](https://github.com/Kodali-N/Revenue_insights/tree/main/data)
+- datasets can be found [here](https://github.com/Kodali-N/Revenue_insights/tree/main/data)
-- Description of the columns from all the csv files can be found here:
+- Description of the columns from all the csv files can be found [here](https://github.com/Kodali-N/Revenue_insights/blob/main/data/data_description.pdf)

 ## Measures
-- Information of the measures and their DAX formula can be found here:
+- Information of the measures and their DAX formula can be found [here]

 ## Dashboard
 - tools used: PowerBI